 (b) Contracting [and other Acquisition ]Officials.

 (1) [Head of the contracting activity (HCA). (i) General. ]The Head of the Contracting Activity (HCA)[HCA] is ultimately responsible for managing all aspects of their respective contracting activity.
-Additional roles are identified throughout the FAR and GSAM to support HCAs in their responsibilities, including the Contracting Director, Contracting Activity Advocate for Competition,and Acquisition Career Navigator (ACN), and Acquisition Subject Matter Experts (A-SMEs) in key acquisition areas such as small business, labor, sustainability, and cybersecurity.
+Additional roles are identified throughout the FAR and GSAM to support HCAs in their responsibilities, including the Contracting Director, Contracting Activity Advocate for Competition,[ ]and Acquisition Career Navigator (ACN), and Acquisition Subject Matter Experts (A-SMEs) in key acquisition areas such as small business, labor, sustainability, and cybersecurity.
 The HCA may also designate a Contracting Executive by making the appointment in writing and transmitting a copy to the Senior Procurement Executive.
 Additional resources for HCAs, Contracting Executives, Contracting Directors, Advocates for and A-SMEs can be found on the Acquisition Contacts and Offices page on the GSA Acquisition Portal at https://insite.gsagov/acquisitionportal.

 [(ii) Contracting officer designation and authority.
 HCAs are designated contracting officers with senior level warrants by virtue of their position.
 The SPE may suspend or terminate an HCA’s contracting officer authority (see 501.603-4(a)) or take any other action deemed necessary (e.g., change their warrant level).